The Township's Noise By-law prohibits and regulates certain types of noise within the Township of King.

 How Do I Report a Noise Issue?

-Certain activities within the Township may require an exemption to Noise By-Law #81-142, such as special events featuring amplified sound (weddings, anniversaries, birthday parties, etc.), or overnight/weekend construction.
+Certain activities within the Township may require an exemption to the Township's Noise By-law.
+Some examples of activities that would require an exemption include special events that feature amplified sound (i.e. weddings, large family reunions, birthday parties, or outdoor gatherings with live bands or amplified music.), or overnight/weekend construction.
 There is a $50 fee to apply for an exemption.

 Do I Need an Exemption?

-Exemptions are intended for large special events and gatherings.
-Common examples include backyard weddings, large family reunions, or outdoor gatherings with live bands and music.
-Exemptions are generally not required for ordinary social gatherings at private residences (e.g. backyard barbecues, children's birthday parties, etc.).
+Exemptions are intended for large special events and gatherings or construction activity that falls outside of the permitted hours.
+Exemptions are generally not required for ordinary social gatherings at private residences.

 Should there be a noise complaint arising from your event, By-law Enforcement Services or York Regional Police may attend and will confirm if there is an exemption on record.
 Without an exemption, your event may be shut down.